Goalsum/TataruBook/docs/tables_and_views.md

 ## interest_accounts

-A list of interest accounts. **interest accounts** are a special class of **external accounts** that provide interest earnings such as interest on deposits and financial income.
+A list of interest accounts. **interest accounts** are a special class of **external accounts** that provide interest earnings in transactions such as interests on deposits and financial income.

 When a transaction arises between an interest account and an internal account, TataruBook assumes that the internal account generates interest earning and calculates the associated **interest rate**.
 For this calculation, TataruBook considers the **average daily balance** of that internal account to be the denominator of the interest rate.
 See [interest_rates]({{ site.baseurl }}/tables_and_views.html#interest_rates) view.

-In order not to distort the interest rate data, fund/stock distributions should not come from the interest account.
+In order not to distort the interest rate data, transactions describing fund/stock distributions should not be related to interest accounts.
 This is because these distributions are paid in cash to another internal account, not to the internal account in which the fund/share itself resides.
 To see what way fund/share distributions and splits are recorded, see the example in [return_on_shares]({{ site.baseurl }}/tables_and_views.html#return_on_shares) view.

 **Fields**
 - `account_index` (integer): the account index, not allowed to be empty, must be one of the account indexes present in [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table.